Overusing eye drops can cause more harm than good.

 Risks of overusing eye drops

-When overusing eye drops, patients can run the risk of:
+When overusing eye drops, you can run the risk of:

 - Masking a more serious problem.
 Alleviating the symptoms while ignoring their root cause can allow a condition to worsen.